mikebirch/sponge-admin/README.md

 # SpongeAdmin plugin for CakePHP 3

+*Note: This theme is not ready for use.*

+TODO: configuration settings, documentation.

-A theme for the [sponge-cake](https://github.com/mikebirch/sponge-cake) plugin.
+SpongeAdmin is an admin theme for the [sponge-cake](https://github.com/mikebirch/sponge-cake) plugin.

 The [cakephp-froala-upload](https://github.com/mikebirch/cakephp-froala-upload) plugin can be used with this theme.

-Load the plugin and create a config file: yourapp/webroot/js/froala-config.min.js

-See the [cakephp-froala-upload](https://github.com/mikebirch/cakephp-froala-upload) for an example config.